sstark/gjfy/README.md

 Usage
 -----

-Currently the only way to create new secrets is by using a json API.
+Currently the only way to create new secrets is by using the json API.
 An example client (gjfy-post) is included.
 Basically a request looks like this:

     {"auth_token":"g4uhg3iu4h5i3u4","secret":"someSecret"}